strainer/fencache.js/Readme.md

 ===========
 (Function encache)

-This javascript function memoizer caches throughput in a fast ordering array structure.
-It has very different performance from the usual kind that collects all results in a javascript object, so it can work considerably faster in certain algorithms.
+This is a javascript function memoizer which uses an array based structure for storage.
+It has very different performance characteristics to most javascript memoizers which use the native object type for storage, so it can work considerably faster in certain algorithms.

+Function memoization is usually advised in terms of caching very slow operations like network requests but fencache.js can accelerate math calculations that see millions of unique values given enough degree of repetition.

+### Differences with usual memoizers

-Since the keys of a javascript objects are strings, transparent casting of numbers must hinder performance when memoizing algebraic functions.
-For the same cause, to memoize Functions which take object references as parameters also requires extra effort.
-Fencache.js can key with any type, without need for casting.
+Since the keys of a javascript object are strings, when numbers are stored as keys (to memoize their return values) they get transparently cast to string and this hinders performance for algebraic functions.
+Functions which take object references as parameters also require extra effort to memoize due to casting.
+The storage system in Fencache.js involves no casting.

 Object store based memoizers can get excessively large if supplied lots of unique values.
-Fencache holds a limited number of entries, it is able to forget the ones which repeat least and collect the most often accessed.
+Fencache.js holds a limited number of entries, it is able to forget entries which are recalled least and promotes the most frequent to access them most quickly.

+### Storage structure

+Two parallel arrays store the calculation input/keys and output/return values.
+Each array has a head section which bubble sorts atomically on every hit, and a ring buffer in the tail section which recieves missed calculations.
+This is aromatically implemented with in the function `nsrng` and described as a "nose-ring buffer" just as though that's an actual thing.

-The best size of cache to set with fencache depends on the repetitive distribution of the throughput and on the speed of the function to be memoized.
+The best size of cache to set for fencache depends on the degree of repetition of calculations which normaly run, and on the speed of the calculating function to memoize.
 Loosely; a value of around 20 can often work well enough, assuming there is some useful amount of repetition.
-Function memoization is usually advised in terms of caching very slow operations like network requests.

-Fencache can memoize math calculations that see millions of unique values but also values which repeat somewhat frequently.

 For testing and completeness fencache.js also includes an object store option.